FelixAugenstein/cloud-pak-for-data-tutorial-part-iii/README.md

 To run the flow, you must first connect the flow with the appropriate set of test data available in your project.

 1. Select the three dots of the Data Asset node to the left of the flow (the input node).
 2. Select the Open command from the menu.
 This shows the attributes of the node in the right part of the page.

 ![Change Data Asset](readme_images/change-data-asset.png)

 3. Click Change data asset to change the input file.
 4. On the next page, select your .CSV file that contains the customer churn, and click OK.
+5. Select comma(,) as a field delimiter, none as quote character and period (.) as decimal symbol.
-5. Click Save.
+6. Click Save.
-6. Click Run (the arrow head) in the toolbar to run the flow.
+7. Click Run (the arrow head) in the toolbar to run the flow.

 ![Run Flow](readme_images/run-flow.png)